IUREDCap/redcap-etl/dependencies/iu-redcap/phpcap/docs-md/DeveloperGuide.md

 } // @codeCoverageIgnore
 ```

+### Static Analysis

+PHPStan can be used to run a static analysis of the PHPCap code.
+Use the following command in the top-level directory:

+    ./vendor/bin/phpstan

+The configuration for PHPStan is in the following file in the top-level directory:

+    phpstan.neon

 ### Local Tests
 The directory __tests/local/__ has been set up so that all files in it, except for the README file, will be ignored by Git.
 This directory is intended as a place for developers to places tests for changes they are working on.